orbitmines/archive/projects/Project - Controller = Keyboard (2025).md

 ---

+How far can you get with the limited controller interfaces in navigating a program?

+---

 Distribution of the next key
 - Near where the previous key was
 - In the general direction of the joystick movement, lower probabilities further away.
 So something like 'right' is high probabilities on the right, lower probabilities right+up/right+down, low probabilities for left.